List of most-subscribed YouTube channels: Historical progression of most-subscribed channels

-The following table lists the 19 distinct runs as the most-subscribed YouTube channel recorded since May 2006.
+The following table lists the 20 distinct runs as the most-subscribed YouTube channel recorded since May 2006.
 Only runs lasting at least 24 hours are included.
-11 different channels have held the position, with PewDiePie holding the title a record four times.
+Twelve different channels have held the position, with PewDiePie holding the title a record four times.
+He also holds the records for the longest time as the most-subscribed channel (1,920 days in his third run), the shortest time as the most-subscribed channel (four days in his second run), and the longest overall combined time as the most subscribed channel (2,017 days).
 In second place is Smosh, which held it three times, while third place is tied between nigahiga, T-Series, and YouTube's own channel, which have all held it twice each.
+YouTube's own official channel, then known as "YouTube Spotlight", briefly held the title in late 2013; one factor that contributed to the channel's rise to the top spot was the site's autosuggestion for new users to subscribe to the channel upon registration.